MahwishRehman/MahwishRehman/README.md

-👋 Hi, I’m @Mahwish4
+👋 Hi, I’m @MahwishRehman.
-👀 I’m interested in learning all about QA Engineer
+👀 I’m interested in learning all about QA Engineer.
-🌱 I’m currently learning Selenium
+🌱 I’m currently learning Selenium.
 ⚡ Fun fact: I love to cook, arrange family get toghether and travel around the world :D

 <!---
 MahwishRehman/MahwishRehman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.